LinkedInLearning/open-ai-api-multimodal-development-with-gpt-4o-5949017/README.md

 # OpenAI API: Multimodal development with GPT-4o
 This is the repository for the LinkedIn Learning course `OpenAI API: Multimodal development with GPT-4o`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+In this hands-on course you’ll use the OpenAI API to leverage the multimodal capabilities of GPT-4o and function calling to extract text from images, conform the data to JSON, and call functions to save the extracted data to a spreadsheet.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository holds example data and two Jupyter Notebooks: